root-two/react-native-drawer/README.md

 ## React Native Drawer
 Configurable react native pull out drawer.
 Supports displace, overlay (material design) static (slack style) transitions modes, as well as custom tweens.

+**Version Notes** 1.2.x introduced a new prop `side` which allows for right hand drawers.
+This is working in my test cases but needs more testing to be sure it works with the variety of configuration options.
+If you encounter any issues please file a bug.

 <p align="center">
   <div width="20px" height="20px" align="right"></div>
   <img width="220px" align="right" src="https://raw.githubusercontent.com/rt2zz/rn-drawer/master/examples/rn-drawer.gif" />